 “They are the ones that today are those guardians of the birds,” Cardenas said.
 “They are taking care of and hoping for the territory.”

 Banner image: Concepción Matabanchoy, an environmental activist and owner of the Encanto Andino Nature Reserve.
-Image courtesy of Genevieve Glatsky.
+Image by Genevieve Glatsky for Mongabay.

 Ocampo-Peñuela, N., & Winton, R. S. (2017).
 Economic and conservation potential of bird-watching tourism in postconflict Colombia.
 Tropical Conservation Science, 10. doi:10.1177/1940082917733862